-If you make a public statement about a grant activity funded under the WLDP, we require you to acknowledge the grant by using the following:
+If you make a public statement about a project funded under the program, we require you to acknowledge the grant by using the following:

-'This project received grant funding from the Australian Government.'
+'This [name of project] received funding from the Australian Government Department of the Prime Minister and Cabinet'.

-13 Probity
+13. Probity